 I’ve been enjoying my recently discovered love for soups and it’s been fun to experiment with flavours.
 Don’t get me wrong I’ve been cooking soups since I was a teenager.
 After all I grew up in a Russian family but I never learned to truly appreciate soups until adulthood.

 Although considered an Indian soup by many, mulligatawny soup is part Indian, part British.
-It’s one of those hybrids that got invented by Indian cooks when the British kept requesting soup as the first course during the colonial rule.
+This sort of fusion cuisine is certainly not unheard of, with tikka masala as a particularly famous example.
+This one was invented by Indian cooks when the British kept requesting soup as the first course during the colonial rule.

 Of course, soup is not traditional to Indian cuisine and mulligatawny was developed from something else entirely.
 Originally it was just a thin sauce served over rice but over time got bulked up with vegetables and meat to accommodate the British taste.